 Suggested solutions include incarcerating drug dealers, urging medical professionals to properly administer medication, and making treatment more accessible for Richmond natives.
 State officials also suggest recognizing signs of substance abuse disorders to get individuals help and removing stigmas surrounding addiction and for individuals struggling with substance abuse disorders to confide with friends and family for support.

 Taking the Road to Sobriety

 If someone suspects a loved one of friend may be struggling with addiction, they should encourage them to contact a treatment professional.
-This allows them actively seek advice from treatment experts on which rehab facilities may be best for them.
-Treatment experts will compassionately refer future patients to facilities with flexible financial plans, mindful of preferences, such as:
+This allows them actively seek advice from treatment providers on which rehab facilities may be best for them.
+Treatment providers will compassionately refer future patients to facilities with flexible financial plans, mindful of preferences, such as:

 - Spiritual practices